microstijn/microstijn.github.io/index.md

 ## Introduction

-I'm Stijn, biologist and programmer.
+I am a (micro) biologist, programmer and music enthusiast.
 I have been active as cell biologist investigating the cell biology of Planctomycetes during a PhD at the (environmental) microbiology department \@ [radboud](https://www.ru.nl/microbiology/).

-I love creating, managing, exploring and visualising large biological datasets, and I am a big believer in europe and european (science) collaboration.

-I can also be found @ linkedin and @
+I love creating, managing, exploring and visualising large datasets with biological meaning, and I am a big believer in europe and european (science) collaboration.
+I can be contacted for collaborations of any kind.

 ## Current projects

+### Open for recruitment

+Nearing the end of my PhD means I am available for hire!

 ### Genome architecture of Prokaryotes